emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies shows and anime. ✔️
 1. Site has watchlists. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌

 ***
-## 7Xtream
-### Score: 15/20
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. Has 19 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is alright but has room for improvement. ⚠️
-1. Has built in subs for most content and allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watchlists. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

-***
 ## Noxe